Unlock Me If You Can: The Rise of IRL Brand Treasure Hunts

 Why it worked: Alexa wasn’t used as a media novelty—it was the perfect host for a world about artificial intelligence and ethics.
 The tech itself became part of the immersion.
 Genius.

-It’s simple: the brands that stick aren’t the ones screaming for attention — they’re the ones whispering just loud enough for the curious to lean in.
+The brands that stick aren’t the ones screaming for attention — they’re the ones whispering just loud enough for the curious to lean in.

 Easter eggs, treasure hunts, secret modes — they aren’t just gimmicks.
 They’re invitations.
 Clues that say, “Hey, this world goes deeper if you’re willing to look.”